Altinn/altinn-studio-docs/content/app/development/ux/components/temp/new-components-template/TextArea/_index.en.md

 <!-- The `component-props` shortcode automatically generates a list of component properties from the component's json schema.
 The component name can be explicitly given as argument (e.g. `component-props "Grid"`).
-If no argument is given, the shortcode pulls the component name from 'schemaname' in the frontmatter. -->
+If no argument is given, the shortcode pulls the component name from 'schemaname' in the frontmatter.
+If the component does not have a JSON schema, comment out the text and shortcode in this section and, if necessary, create a table manually with the most important properties (columns: Property, Type, Description).
+-->

 {{% component-props %}}